-OSIRP interns will gain valuable training and hands-on experience in data analytics and visualization, evaluation, and strategic planning.
-A major focus will be global survey administration, database management, and data analysis including the creation of graphs, tables, and other data visuals using various software applications to meet internal and external data requests.
+OSIRP interns will gain valuable training and hands-on experience in data analytics and visualization, evaluation, strategic planning, and performance management processes in the federal government.
+Major focus area will include database management and analysis including the creation of graphs, tables, and other data visuals using various software applications to meet internal and external data requests.
 The position will also include editing and proofreading reports and presentations and/or preparing minutes at strategic review meetings with high-level agency staff.

 Possible projects for the IOP Director’s Intern are:

 - Organizing meetings and events related to annual updates to the agency’s strategic plan

 - Supporting team members with creative visualizations of existing data for internal and external use

 - Supporting advanced analysis of survey from the agencywide Annual Volunteer Survey and administrative data

-- Promoting OSIRP’s research, evaluation, and data products
+- Assisting in the development of OSIRP’s evaluation and administrative data products

 The internship will expose students to international development at an organizational and individual level.
 It is a great way for students thinking of joining the Peace Corps to learn more about the work of the agency and for those interested in the federal government to see how an agency operates.
 Interns will also have the opportunity to attendmeetings with senior staff of the agency.